 The command/result code field is used to return management operation results for response messages.
 If a SUCCESS completion code is returned then the specified response parameters (if any) must also be returned in the response.
-If an error completion code is received (not SUCCESS) an MCTP endpoint receives an error completion code, unless otherwise specified, the responder shall not return any additional parametric data and the requester shall ignore any additional parameter data provided in the response (if any).
+If an error completion code (not SUCCESS) is returned by the responder, unless otherwise specified, the responder shall not return any additional parametric data and the requester shall ignore any additional parameter data provided in the response (if any).
 See Table 13 for the completion codes.